Trebonius91/Caracal/README.md

 - 11/03/2023: Release version 1.1, addition of GFN-xTB methods (and related keywords)
 - 12/18/2023: The input format for QMDFF force field has been slightly changed.
 A new QMDFF input section was introduced (see Caracal wiki and examples)
 - 12/20/2023: An optional call to the GULP program as been added, pGFN-FF calculations can now be done!
+- 01/15/2024: Internal coordinate analyses and Wilson matrix calculations can be done with explore.x, using the 'pes topol' option